sph-mn/sph-db/readme.md

 # setup
 1. install run-time and quick build dependencies
-1. eventually adjust the compile-time configuration at the beginning of ``source/c-precompiled/main/sph-db.h``. these settings are fixed for compiled shared libraries and the settings in the header must match the values a shared library to use was compiled with
+1. maybe adjust the compile-time configuration at the beginning of ``source/c-precompiled/main/sph-db.h``. these settings are fixed for compiled shared libraries and the settings in the header must match the values a shared library to use was compiled with
 1. change into the project directory and execute ``./exe/compile-c``
 1. execute ``./exe/install``. this supports one optional argument: a path prefix to install to